Intellectual Property Law

-PatCon5 | Coming April 2015 to the University of Kansas School of Law
+PatCon5 | April 10 - 11, 2015 | University of Kansas School of Law

 The Patent Conference is the largest annual conference for patent scholars in the world.
 The conference is a cooperative effort among the University of Kansas School of Law, IIT Chicago-Kent College of Law, University of San Diego School of Law, and Boston College Law School to hold an annual conference where patent scholars in law, economics, management science, and other disciplines can share their research.

 In 2010, the founders of PatCon — law professors David Olson, David Schwartz, Ted Sichelman and Andrew Torrance — realized that the growth and importance of research in the area of patents required an exclusive forum that would enable participants to share their research with other experts and explore links across the legal and business side of patents.